• Autonomous College - Affiliated to O.U ,

 At present, the department offers six courses MiGC(Microbiology, Genetics, Chemistry), MBiC(Microbiology, Biochemistry, Chemistry), BtGC(Biotechnology, Genetics, Chemistry), MNDC (Microbiology, Nutrition, and Dietetics, Chemistry), BtMbC( Biotechnology, Microbiology, Chemistry) and BcNDC(Biochemistry, Nutrition & Dietetics, Chemistry).
 The department now consists of six faculty members and around 400 students.

-Ms. MARY NYGI KURIAN
+Dr. MARY NYGI KURIAN

 Head, Dept. of Chemistry